How to Change Colors for ls in Bash [4 Best Methods]

 TL;DR

-To change colors for ls in Bash, you can try following methods:
+To change colors for ls in Bash, follow these steps:

 Continue reading the guide below to learn different methods to change colors for ls in Bash and common errors that can occur during the process.